-The Group's and the Company's other financial liabilities comprise trade and other payables and amount due to a subsidiary company.
+The Group's and the Company's other financial liabilities comprise trade and other payables, amount due to a subsidiary companies.

-Trade and other payables and amount due to a subsidiary company are recognised initially at fair value plus directly attributable transaction costs and subsequently measured at amortised cost using the effective interest method.
+Trade and other payables, amount due to a subsidiary companies are recognised initially at fair value plus directly attributable transaction costs and subsequently measured at amortised cost using the effective interest method.